Efficient Interaction-Aware Interval Analysis of Neural Network Feedback Loops: Interval Analysis and Inclusion Functions

 \end{remark}

-The accuracy of the Jacobian-based cornered inclusion function obtained in Proposition~\ref{thm:jacobian-basedIF} can be improved at a cost of a slightly more complicated formulation using mixed differentiation in the same way that the Jacobian-based centered inclusion function is improved with the mixed-centered inclusion function~\cite[\S 2.4.4]{LJ-MK-OD-EW:01}.
-The key idea is to use a step-by-step differentiation of the function with respect to each variable.
+The accuracy of the Jacobian-based cornered inclusion function can be improved at a cost of a slightly more complicated formulation using mixed differentiation in the same way that the Jacobian-based centered inclusion function is improved with the mixed-centered inclusion function~\cite[\S 2.4.4]{LJ-MK-OD-EW:01}.
+The idea is to use a step-by-step differentiation of the function with respect to each variable.

 \begin{proposition}[Mixed Jacobian-based cornered inclusion function] Given a continuously differentiable function $g:\real^n\to \real^m$ such that $Dg(z)\in [\underline{J}_{[x,\widehat{x}]},\overline{J}_{[x,\widehat{x}]}]$, for every $z\in [x,\widehat{x}]$.
 The function $\OG^{\mathrm{jac-m}}:\mathcal{T}^{2n}_{\ge 0} \to \mathcal{T}^{2m}_{\ge 0}$ defined by